learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 In the top line, you can see that we create the store with a reducer.
 Then, further down, we pass through the store as a prop to our app.
 Our __App__ component passes the store as a prop down to the __CreateTodo__ component.
 So if you put a debugger right after the line render in __CreateTodo__, and type in this.props in the code, you can see we have access to the store as one of the props.

-Why did pass our store in as one of the props?
+Why did we pass our store in as one of the props?
 We did it so that on submit we can call `this.props.store.dispatch({ type: 'ADD_TODO', todo: this.state })`, and send our store with our component's state.

   Ok, let's implement this -- it will make more sense as we move along.
 First, we need to update the __render()__ function of the __CreateTodo__ component to call a callback on the submission of a form: